1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Use your four-week appointment (or virtual check-in) to compare notes, not just receive instructions.
 Jot these prompts in your phone ahead of time:

 Bring short videos of tummy time, diaper changes, and feeding.
-Clinicians can spot asymmetries or red flags faster when they see real-world moments.
-Trust your instincts--if something feels off, reach out rather than wait.
-Early action consistently yields better developmental outcomes (HSE).
+Clinicians can spot patterns and asymmetries faster when they see real-world moments.
+Trust your instincts--if something feels off, reach out.
+Early conversations can provide reassurance or, when needed, helpful guidance (HSE).

 What Strong Looks Like at 1 Month